The New Zealand Nurses Organisation (NZNO) Professional Services Team assists members to:

 - Competency Adviser: working with individual nurses undergoing competence and health committee reviews with the Nursing Council of New Zealand.

 - Editors: overseeing the production of Kai Tiaki Nursing New Zealand, NZNO's monthly journal and Kai Tiaki Nursing Research, NZNO's annual peer reviewed research journal.

 - Policy analysts, including the senior policy analyst and policy analyst - Māori, who coordinate submissions, and collect and analyse information to assist in the planning, and development of NZNO policy.

 - Librarian/Records staff: the librarian provides a specialist library service and a newsletter for nurses wishing to subscribe by email, maintains NZNO's records.

 - Researchers: conduct NZNO research and collaborate with external researchers on nursing research.

 - Communications and media adviser: liaises with media and ensures key messages and communication strategy is achieved.

-To contact members of the professional team get in touch with the member support centre on 0800 28 38 48.
-They will triage your call and refer you to the appropriate staff member.
+To contact members of the professional team please call the member support centre on 0800 28 38 48.
+They will refer you to the appropriate staff member.